Gestalt Therapy & Counselling in Central London

 My approach to clinical practice is Gestalt Therapy

-As a Gestalt Therapist, I see each individual as an integration of mind-body-emotion-spirit and believe that each of us possesses all the necessary ingredients for healthy living.
+As a gestalt therapist, I see each individual as an integration of mind-body-emotion-spirit and believe that each of us possesses all the necessary ingredients for healthy living.
 We are born whole and full of possibilities.
 In the process of ongoing interaction with others and events in our lives we create adjustments as a way of coping with adversity.

 Healthy functioning does not prevent people from feeling vulnerable.
 In an ever-changing world, people are constantly faced with new challenges, decisions and difficulties.
 Relying on the old ways of coping in new situations is not effective and often prevents us from fulfilling our potential.
-To be fully satisfied, we need new creative ways of relating and being in the world.
+To be fully satisfied, we need to develop new ways of relating and being in the world.

 Therapy sessions offer clients a breathing space where they are free to experiment with being themselves and with relating spontaneously.
 Having a fresh look at their situation allows clients to see more clearly the possibilities for developing creative solutions to their difficulties.

 I respect my clients - whether individuals, couples or groups - as the best experts on themselves.
-I am interested in finding out more about their unique perception of reality and their subjective experience, be it body sensations, feelings, thoughts or behaviour.
+I am interested in finding out more about their unique perception of reality and their subjective experience - be it body sensations, feelings, thoughts or behaviour.
 My aim is to support my clients' vivid experience in all these dimensions.

 The therapeutic relationship acts as an instrument of diagnosis and healing.
 I see my role as an active participant in the interaction with clients and often share with them my awareness of my own experience.
 I promote experiential learning and experimentation over interpretation or cognitive insights.
 In doing so, I help my clients to access and use their own self-knowledge.